Concussion Awareness and Management

 The Iowa Department of Public Health will post concussion information on social media throughout August.
 Follow us on Facebook (@IowaDepartmentOfPublicHealth) or Twitter (@IAPublicHealth) and help promote the messages by sharing with your followers.

-Help connect our social media messages by using the hashtags #PutBrainsBeforeGames and #ConcussionAwarenessMonth.
+Help connect social media messages this month by using the following hashtags:

 Show your support of Concussion Awareness Month with a Facebook "Put Brains Before Games #ConcussionAwareness" profile frame!
 Click on your Facebook profile and search "BrainsBeforeGames" to add the frame to your profile picture (see image below) .